hashicorp/terraform-provider-aws/.github/MAINTAINING.md

 ### Pull Request Types to CHANGELOG

-The CHANGELOG is intended to show operator impacting changes to the codebase for a particular version.
+The CHANGELOG is intended to show operator-impacting changes to the codebase for a particular version.
 If every change or commit to the code resulted in an entry, the CHANGELOG would become less useful for operators.
-The lists below are general guidelines when a decision needs to be made whether a change should have an entry.
+The lists below are general guidelines on when a decision needs to be made to decide whether a change should have an entry.

 Changes that should have a CHANGELOG entry: